 Christian Legal Society invites you to learn more about Christian conciliation in order to promote justice, mercy, and unity.
-The following links to the Institute for Christian Conciliation & trade; (ICC), a division of Peacemaker® Ministries, explain Christian conciliation and court-tested conciliation clauses in more detail:
+The following links to Peacemaker Ministries, the Institute for Christian Conciliation Peace (ICC) explain Christian conciliation and court-tested conciliation clauses in more detail:

 If you are a Christian legal professional, we encourage you to consider promoting Christian conciliation by:

 - Gaining familiarity with the ICC Rules of Procedure for Christian Conciliation and encouraging the use of Conciliation Clauses as you counsel churches, ministries, and Christian employers

 - Joining professionals from around the world in developing skills in biblical conflict resolution through the Peacemaker Ministries Reconciler Training Program (and, if accepted, the ICC Certification Program)

 - Bringing yourself up to date in the legal risk-management issues associated with conflict in order to wisely counsel organizations.

 If you currently represent or know of conflicted Christians (churches, parachurch ministries, businesses, families or individuals), please guide them in wisely responding to their conflicts in a biblically-faithful manner: